Helping you grow closer to God

 For many of you that’s, “I can’t stay in this marriage another day.
 I can’t, but You can.”
 “I can’t handle this depression one more day.
 I can’t, but You can.”
 “I can’t stand being single one more day!
 I can’t, but You can.
 “I can’t go on without the job, or with the…” “I can’t…”

 And so, here’s what I like – it’s a little motto I came across.
 It says, “I can’t, He never said I could.
 He can, He always said He would.”
-That takes all the truth, and it bundles it for you in a way that I think is a to-go package.
+If you don’t get anything, that takes all the truth, and it bundles it for you in a way that I think is a to-go package.
 It’ll really help you.
 If you apply that, and remember that, it’ll really help you.
 He said, “I can’t, He” – Jesus – “never said I could.
-He can, He always said he would.”
+He can, He always said He would.”

 The last portion is an assignment.
 I’m not going to go through the passages.
-But here’s what I need you – you gotta understand.
+But here’s what I need you – you’ve got to understand.
 If you do not discern the source, or sources – because, often, there are more than one.
 If you do not biblically, clearly, Holy Spirit-led discern the source of your adversity, the chances are, you will respond in a way that will hinder your growth and endurance, instead of grow through it.

 David would say, “If Your Word had not been my delight, I would have perished in my affliction.”
 You don’t get strength listening to people.
 You get strength when the Word of God, fresh off the page of the Holy Spirit, does something in your heart, and it gives you the strength to persevere.